credativ/plutono/docs/sources/enterprise/white-labeling.md

 +++
 title = "White labeling"
-description = "Change the look of Grafana to match your corporate brand" keywords = ["grafana", "white-labeling", "enterprise"] aliases = ["/docs/grafana/latest/enterprise/white-labeling/"] weight = 700
+description = "Change the look of Plutono to match your corporate brand" keywords = ["plutono", "white-labeling", "enterprise"] aliases = ["/docs/plutono/latest/enterprise/white-labeling/"] weight = 700
 +++

 # White labeling

-White labeling allows you to replace the Grafana brand and logo with your own corporate brand and logo.
+White labeling allows you to replace the Plutono brand and logo with your own corporate brand and logo.

-> Only available in Grafana Enterprise v6.6+.
+> Only available in Plutono Enterprise v6.6+.

-Grafana Enterprise has white labeling options in the `grafana.ini` file.
+Plutono Enterprise has white labeling options in the `plutono.ini` file.
 As with all configuration options, you can also set them with environment variables.

 You can change the following elements: